Controversy over right-wing publishers at Frankfurt Book Fair | DW | 21.10.2021

 The book fairs have always seen themselves as a place of exchange and freedom of opinion.
 But where is the line between freedom of expression and incitement?
 Even four years ago, director Boos made it clear there was no legal basis for banning right-wing publishers.

-Earlier this week, Jungeuropa responded on Twitter to Kuhnke's statement about the cancelation of her book fair attendence.
+Earlier this week, Jungeuropa responded on Twitter to Kuhnke's statement about the cancellation of her book fair attendance.
 "The 'surprise guest' (allegedly) canceled her appearance because of our participation.
 What remains: A woman who apparently really believes some right-winger would know her or be interested in her.
 Absurd."

 In Frankfurt in 2017, police had to intervene in a row at a right-wing publishing house's stall toward the end of the fair.
 Both the Frankfurt and Leipzig trade fairs subsequently revised their security concepts.